ShinyFireX/IPINFO/README.md

 IP Info Tool 🌐

-The IP Info Tool allows you to quickly retrieve detailed information about any given IP address.
-Whether you want to check the hostname, region, city, or country of an IP, this tool provides an easy-to-use interface for gathering such information! 🚀
+The IP Info Tool is designed to help you quickly retrieve detailed information about any given IP address.
+This is my first program, and I'm excited to share it with you! 🚀

+Available Versions 🌍
+English Version
+Deutsche Version
 How to Use 🔧

 Run the Script: Execute the script in your terminal or command prompt.